(Internet Explorer and Firefox browsers recommended.)

 The Audubon Nature Preschool offers nature-based, hands-on preschool programs for children 5 years of age and younger.

-Our 4 day AM and 4 day PM preschool classes are for children 3 1/2 to 5 years of age.
+Our Saplings classes (4 day AM and 4 day PM) are for children 3 to 5 years of age.
 Classes meet Mondays through Thursdays, September through May.
-Applicants for the 2014-2015 school year need to be 4 years of age by March 1, 2015.
+AM class meets 8:30-11:45 am and PM class meets 12:45-3:15 pm.
+Applicants need to be 3 years of age by September 1, 2017.

-Our Tagalong Thursday class is for children aged 4 and younger along with a parent or caregiver.
+Our Acorns (Tagalong) class is for children aged 4 and younger along with a parent or caregiver.
 Classes meet on Thursdays and take place entirely outdoors (weather permitting) on our 40-acre nature sanctuary.
-Sibling discounts offered for families enrolling more than one child in the class.
+50% sibling discounts offered for families enrolling more than one child in the class.

 The Preschool is located in the Edwin Way Teale Learning Center at the Woodend Sanctuary, Chevy Chase, Maryland.

 Children benefit from exploring the natural surroundings of the 40-acre sanctuary, which offer endless opportunities for investigation and discovery.
 The children's education is enriched by programs led by Director Stephanie Bozzo, Classroom Teachers Ryan Frye, Amelia McLaughlin, Shannon Earle, Chelsea Hawk, Katrina Kugel, Ruth Polk, and ANS staff naturalists.

 Programs for 5's & under:

 |Acorns||This 90 minute "Thursday Tagalong" class is held entirely outdoors on sanctuary grounds and is designed to foster shared nature discovery for you and your child.
 Younger siblings (under age 1) are welcome to join at no additional cost.
 Sibling discounts are offered when enrolling more than one child.|